blb4github/HeishaMon-Rules-with-Opentherm-Thermostat/README.md

-The purpose of this all is to publish the rules I use on my HeishaMon to control my Panasonic Heat Pump in combination with an Opentherm thermostat.
+The purpose of this site is to publish the rules I use on my HeishaMon to control my Panasonic Heat Pump in combination with an Opentherm thermostat.
+I try to keep it as univeral as possible but it is at the end taylored to my situation and needs.
+You can just copy it and start using it (at your own risk) or, better, you can use is as inspiration for your own rules set.

+My setup:

+a)	Panasonic Heat Pump WH-MDC07J3E5 used for central heating and DHW (external tank);

+b)	Heishamon Opentherm version, firmware Alpha-f15a0fe;

+c)	Central heating system build out of radiators and convectors;

+d)	Evohome zone thermostat with opentherm boiler module.

 </header>